wubuku/aptos-infinite-seas/README.md

 Thanks to the use of the dddappp low-code development platform as the engine for Inifinite Seas, both the development of the Sui version and the migration to the Aptos version were amazingly quick and easy.

-If you know a little bit about how to use dddappp as a fully on-chain game engine, you can refer to this getting-started example: https://github.com/wubuku/aptos-constantinople
+If you want to find out how to use dddappp as a fully on-chain game engine, you can refer to this getting-started example: https://github.com/wubuku/aptos-constantinople